practicajs/practica/README.md

 ![Minta](/docs/images/minta.png)

-## Contributors
+## Amazing contributors 💚

-Images of core contributors
+Million thanks to these great people who contributed code:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->